 Depending on what you’re selling, you can probably guess what information that is.

 With a live event, it may be the date, price, and a list of take-aways they will get from the event.
 With a newsletter, it may be the price, length of subscription, delivery schedule (monthly, bi-monthly), average number of pages and delivery format (print, pdf).

-It may seem hard to believe, but far too many landing pages fail almost immediately by offering up lackluster headlines and subheads.
+It may seem hard to believe, but far too many sales letter landing pages fail almost immediately by offering up lackluster headlines and subheads.
 Think benefits and features when putting up your headlines.

 The visitor who’s reading your landing page wants nothing more than the answer to this question: “What’s in this for me?”
 Answer that question well and you will make a sale.

 The Big Promise is a headline archetype that says, “We know who you are, we know what your pain is, and if you buy this product, we promise to make your pain go away.”
 The Big Promise headline works for a variety of “pain” and “solution” products, whether the customer wants to double his dating, retire at age 50, or be a self-employed copywriter.
 Examples: